beckym223/manual_work/E6_long_edited.md

 lots of losers, with the losers being strongly characterized by falling real value added and/ or by falling real rates of return.4
-4 Of Torre's observations with negative TFP growth, over three-fourths had negative growth in real value added, and over one-half had falling real rates of return.
-Less than 15 percent showed increases both in real value added and in their real rate of return.
-Many of Torre's "anomalies" of negative TFP improvement together with positive real output growth stem from very high rates of return (p) being imputed to the observed increases (AK) in the capital stock.
-This points to a problem that extends to all (or nearly all) growth-accounting frameworks.
-Implicitly, they as- sign to new investment a marginal product based on the average observed gross rate of return (p + 6) or average observed capital share Sk.
-This makes little sense in cases where the observed p is far above or far below the going market rates.
-Firms earning 50 percent real return in their historical investments are very unlikely to be "requiring" such a high expected yield on new investments.
-Similarly, firms going through periods of actual accounting losses may often still be investing, but it is absurd to think they are expecting (or typically getting) negative returns on their new investments (AK).
-There are, I think, good rea- sons for us to experiment with alternative ways of select-

 ### ---Economics-1998-0-28.txt---